lukeg101/lplzoo/Cata/README.md

 # The Cata(morphic) Programming Language
 Haskell implementation of the simply typed lambda calculus with inductive types.
-It ranges over base types `A,B,C...`, the function type `T->T`, Products, Sums, Units, and has a special `μ` type (with `μ` variable `X`) to define well-founded [recursive types]().
-It is Strongly normalizing due to the well-founded nature of inductive types but not Turing Complete.
+It ranges over base types `A,B,C...`, the function type `T->T`, Products, Sums, Units, and has a special `μ` type (with `μ` variable `X`) to define [recursive types](https://en.wikipedia.org/wiki/Recursive_data_type).
+It is strongly normalizing due to the well-founded nature of inductive types but not Turing Complete.

 Inductive types are an important stepping-stone towards [algebraic datatypes](https://en.wikipedia.org/wiki/Algebraic_data_type) in functional languages and a powerful tool to use with [inductive equational reasoning](https://en.wikipedia.org/wiki/Structural_induction).